WE SPECIALIZE IN GROWING GOURMET, HARDNECK GARLIC VARIETIES.

 You may think all garlic is the same, but that couldn't be further from the truth.
 There are very distinctive and not-so-subtle flavor and growth behavior differences between garlic varieties that may surprise you.

-We are currently growing five different cultivars, or families, of gourmet and heirloom hardneck garlics: Porcelain, Rocambole, Purple Stripe, Glazed Purple Stripe and Marbled Purple Stripe.
+We are currently growing six different cultivars, or families, of gourmet and heirloom hardneck garlics: Porcelain, Rocambole, Purple Stripe, Glazed Purple Stripe, Marbled Purple Stripe and Asiatic.
 We specialize in growing these families because they are the most winter hardy, so they thrive in our colder climate.
 We've also found that hardneck garlics peel easier and are more flavorful than their softneck counterparts.

 Click here to learn more about all the unique qualities of each of the garlic families our family loves to grow and share!
 Also, be sure to check out our Raw Garlic Heat Scale below, then read on about the many differences between softneck and hardneck garlic, and why our garlic is considered gourmet and heirloom.